-Not only are these good tips for prolonging pad life, they’re also good tips for getting more life out of other brake components — and pretty good safety tips to keep in mind!
+Not only are these good tips for prolonging pad life, but they’re also good tips for getting more life out of other brake components - and pretty good safety tips to keep in mind!

-Bottom Line on Pad Wear…
+Bottom Line On Pad Wear…

-The best rule of thumb is to listen to your Toyota car, truck or SUV.
+The best rule of thumb is to listen to your Toyota car, truck, or SUV.
 If you hear any type of squealing noise when you apply the brakes, the smart thing to do is have new brake pads put on as soon as possible.

-How to Replace Your Toyota Brake Pads
+How To Replace Your Toyota Brake Pads

 Here are instructions on how to change the front brake pads on your Toyota - or - you can follow the links below for instructions by model: